Hasco07/Ato-Pack-Kitsune/ato-pack-kitsune/2_controls-and-evidence/controls/AC-2.md

 1. **Request:** Access request submitted with justification (need-to-know), requested role(s), and system(s) in scope.
 2. **Prerequisites:** Training/briefing requirements satisfied (as applicable) before provisioning.
 3. **Approval:** System Owner approves account creation and any privileged role assignment.
-4. **Provisioning:** Account Manager/Admin provisions the account in the fictional IdP/directory service and applies role/group membership.
+4. **Provisioning:** LAN Admin provisions the account in the fictional IdP/directory service and applies role/group membership.
 5. **Modification:** Role changes follow the same approval path (especially for privileged roles).
 6. **Disable/Remove:** Accounts are disabled/removed promptly upon termination/transfer, role change, policy violation, or when access is no longer required.